-“I really need to give credit to my professional career for being instrumental in my current life as a vineyard owner, because I became sick of what I was doing,” Olexa said. “ I remembered an old Chinese proverb that said if you want to be happy for a week, roast a pig; if you want to be happy for a month, get married; if you want to be happy for the rest of your life, plant a garden.
+“I really need to give credit to my professional career for being instrumental in my success as a former vineyard owner, because I became sick of what I was doing,” Olexa said. “ I remembered an old Chinese proverb that said if you want to be happy for a week, roast a pig; if you want to be happy for a month, get married; if you want to be happy for the rest of your life, plant a garden.
 So, I began looking for vineyard property and started planting grapes.”

 Understanding that grape growers, like farmers, are pretty low on the food chain, Olexa started small using his own resources.
 Between 1985 and 1989, he made wine in his basement and sold it to distributors out of his dining room.

-“Today, I’m happier selling grapes to other wine makers and making just enough wine to take care of the sales here,” he said.
+“Then I became happier selling grapes to other wine makers and making just enough wine to take care of the sales here,” he said.

 When Olexa went looking for the perfect place to grow wine grapes, he found the old Tom Cox homestead.
 He decided that if Cox chose this piece of ground as his first choice that was good enough for him.
 In 1847, Cox and his wife Martha, both who were 55 at the time, came overland from Indiana with eleven wagonloads of gunpowder, several cases of shot and store supplies, and opened Salem’s first store.
 After Martha died in 1849, Cox retired to the homesteaded on which the vineyard now sits.
 Both Tom and Marsha are buried in a two-acre cemetery above the vineyard.
-Also of interest on the winery grounds are a small herd of goats, an emu, a pair of llamas, donkeys, ducks and a flock of egg-laying chickens.

 Besides the importance of location, location, location, Olexa says there are three keys to success in the wine business.